RajShringi/Library/README.md

 ## Overview

-- This is a simple Library app in which use can add book, remove book and change its status (read / not read).
+- This is a simple Library app in which user can add book, remove book and change its status (read / not read).
 - Books are store locally using localStorage.

 ## Screenshot